Skip to Main Content

 Compiles and summarises information from primary and secondary sources to introduce the current state of a topic.
 Some tertiary sources are also considered secondary sources and vice versa.

-Examples: encyclopedias, almanacs, path finders, systematic reviews, case studies and bibliographies.
+Examples: encyclopedias, almanacs, path finders, case studies and bibliographies.

 Start with: Library catalogue